-The company operates in a market that is highly competitive.
+Optomed operates in a niche market that is highly competitive.

 Optomed operates in the fundus camera market that is developing fast and the competition is sometimes fierce.
-The market acceptance of the company's products and solutions is important for its future growth.
+The market acceptance of the Company's products and solutions is important for our future growth.
 Optomed recognizes a possibility of new market changing products entering the market.
-Further, in certain key geographies Optomed's client base is limited and, therefore, a loss of a key customer in a key market may adversely affect the Company's revenue streams.
+Further, in certain key geographies our client base is limited and, therefore, a loss of a key customer in a key market may adversely affect our revenue streams.